Dog meat: Dog breeds used for meat

 The Nureongi in Korea is most often used as a livestock dog, raised for its meat, and not commonly kept as pets.
-In 2015, The Korea Observer reported that many different pet breeds of dog are eaten in South Korea, including Labrador retrievers and Cocker Spaniels, and that the dogs slaughtered for their meat may include former pets.

 The Tosa, or Japanese Fighting Dog is replacing older breeds or mutts in South Korea.
-The Tosa is not commonly a pet and is banned in multiple countries; it is also very lean with a little bit of fat, making it perfect for meat production.
-Currently only Government-Approved dog farms in Korea raise Tosa for meat.
+The Tosa is not commonly a pet and is banned in multiple countries; it is also very lean with a little bit of fat, making it ideal for meat production.
+Currently only government-approved dog farms in Korea raise Tosa for meat.

-The Dabengou translated as “Big Dumb Dog” is the most used dog in dog meat farms in China.
-They are mutts produced by breeding St. Bernard dogs from Russia or Kazakhstan with local Chinese dogs.
-This produces a “beef” like texture of fat and lean, allowing the dog meat to be made into more tender dishes like burgers, sausages or steaks.
-They also produce larger amounts of pups, weigh over 200 pounds, grow up faster and are immune to most dog diseases.
-A single St. Bernard from a premium Chinese breeding farm can range from $3000–4000 since it is desired so much to produce larger mutts.
+Tang Dogs are prized as a companion and watch dog but are also occasionally used for hunting and as meat dogs.

-The Chow Chow was also known as “Chinese Edible-Dog” because after the Han dynasty collapsed, they were fattened and bred with Chinese breeds for meat.
-Today Chinese dog farms still raise Chow Chow for the purpose of eating, black skinned ones are valued due to their taste when fried while yellow are typically turned into stews.
+The Chow Chow was also known as "Chinese Edible-Dog" because after the Han dynasty collapsed, they were fattened and bred with Chinese breeds for meat.
+Today, Chinese dog farms still raise Chow Chow for the purpose of eating; black coated ones are valued due to their taste when fried, while the rest are typically turned into stews.

 The Xoloitzcuintli, or Mexican hairless dog, is one of several breeds of hairless dog and has been used as a historical source of food for the Aztec Empire.

 The extinct Hawaiian Poi Dog and Polynesian Dog were breeds of pariah dog used by Native Hawaiians as a spiritual protector of children and as a source of food.

 The extinct Tahitian Dog was a food source, and served by high ranking chiefs to the early European explorers who visited the islands.
 Captain James Cook and his crew developed a taste for the dog, with Cook noting, "For tame Animals they have Hogs, Fowls, and Dogs, the latter of which we learned to Eat from them, and few were there of us but what allow'd that a South Sea dog was next to an English Lamb."